Joshua-Jandrell/3020bmi/README.md

 * 12 inches in a foot
 * 3.28 feet in a metre

-# How to build and test
+# How to build and test in bmi folder

 ```
 make
 make test
 ```

-# How the program should be run
+# How the program should be run (from bmi folder)

 The program is run from the command line.
 It should take two command-line arguments: the name of an input file and the name of an output file.
 For example